 Course goal: This course develops the skills and abilities of current industry personnel to enable them to become independent breeders or more valuable contributors to larger breeding programs.

 Who should attend?
 The course is targeted toward personnel currently involved in plant breeding programs who lack the academic background in genetics theory and practice to advance as independent breeders.
 Current breeders who desire a refresher course or would like to broaden their expertise would also be potential participants.

 Class Location & Dates:

 All six sessions of the PBA VIII course will take place in Davis, California, mostly on the UC Davis campus.

 Due to COVID-19 delays, instruction for Class VIII of the Plant Breeding Academy will begin in February 2022 and the class will graduate in September 2023.

 September 11-15, 2023

-Application and Admission: To provide a personalized learning environment, the program is limited to 20 participants.
+Application Process: To provide a personalized learning environment, the program is limited to 20 participants.
 Applicants should complete the online form and separately email a resume in order to be considered for enrollment.
 Applicants' background and experience will be reviewed to ensure they meet the minimal requirements before acceptance.
 Applicants must have a Bachelor of Science degree (or demonstrate equivalent professional experience) and have taken introductory courses in statistics and genetics.
 Practical experience, academic standing (GPA or equivalent) and rationale for participation in the Academy will be evaluated.
 Among applicants meeting the program requirements, acceptance will be on a first-come, first-served basis.
-Acceptance is not secured until the first year's tuition is received.
+Acceptance is not secured until paperwork is signed and the deposit is received.